romanornr/vialectrumx-server/README.rst

     :target: https://coveralls.io/github/kyuupichan/electrumx

 ===============================================
-ElectrumX - Reimplementation of electrum-server
+VialectrumX - Reimplementation of Vialectrum-server
 ===============================================

-For a future network with bigger blocks.
+This is the implementation for Viacoin for ElectrumX Making it possible for everyone to run a VialectrumX server.
+It can even be run on a Raspberry PI 3

   :Licence: MIT
   :Language: Python (>= 3.5.3)